Actimia/rust-playground/talk.md

    - Network connections
    - Regular expressions
    - Messages/order systems
-   - Turn based gamesß
+   - Turn based games
    - Traffic lights
    - Scene management in games
- - Naive implementations often have runtime overhead or are easy to misuse
- - It would be nice if we could let the compiler take care of it!
-   - Preferrably with minimal runtime overhead and zero memory cost

 ### Our State Machine
  - Toy model of a rocket launch
    - Could be extended with many more states (like re-entry), but that is not the point
  - Very important that the actions are only carried out in the correct state
-   - We can only launch when we are on the ground
+   - For example, we really only want to be able to start the engines when we are on the ground
-   - We can always hail the spacecraft on the radio
+   - Other actions are more permissive, we can always hail the spacecraft on the radio

+### Time for code!
+ - Feel free to interupt with questions!

 ### A Naive Implementation
+ - Naive implementations often have runtime overhead or are easy to misuse
  - State is stored as an enum value
    - Another nice feature of Rust are data fields on enum variants
  - Each function must check its preconditions, and panic at runtime if they are not met